Intern resume...is that even a thing?

 In the absence of any instruction, you can send a .pdf format with minimal formatting along with a .docx file, just to be sure.
 A lot depends on the ATS which a company deploys to parse and process internship resumes.

 Make sure that you don't go overboard with the formatting when it comes to the resume for an internship.
-An ATS is designed to parse only basic text - while extensive formatting might look jazzy on paper, it's going to be useless if your college resume is going to get tossed in the bin because of that.
+An ATS is designed to parse only basic text - while extensive formatting might look jazzy on paper, it's going to be useless if your intern resume is going to get tossed in the bin because of that.

 HIRATION PRO-TIP: while we are it, do us a favor and don't name your internship resume file as, well, 'Internship Resume'.
-Your file will land in a folder with hundreds of other college resumes, and a title like that won't help.
+Your file will land in a folder with hundreds of other intern resumes, and a title like that won't help.
 Keep it basic with something like 'Name_Internship Resume'.

-Subject Line for emailing your College Resume
+Subject Line for emailing your Intern Resume

 We'll keep this short.
 For any internship resume queries, a rule of thumb is to place yourself in the shoes of the recruiter.